Bdot42/mfakto/README.txt

 - HD7xxx
 - HD5xxx, HD6xxx, including the builtin HD6xxx on AMD APUs
 - HD4xxx, FireStream 92xx (no atomic operations available *
-- not supported (kernel compilation fails): HD2xxx, HD3xxx, FireStream 91xx
+- not supported: (kernel compilation fails): HD2xxx, HD3xxx, FireStream 91xx

 * without atomics, reporting multiple factors found in the same block/grid will not work.
 Tests showed that only one of the factors will be reported,